min2ha/ukwa-site/content/target/54282/index.en.md

   "subject": "UK General Election 2017"
 }

-# LocalGov: What does local government want from the next Government?

 This article summarises local government's priorities for the next government after the 2017 General Election.
 It covers funding, social care, devolution, Brexit, housing, children's services and education.